mrocklin/thesis/math-num-linalg-validation.md

 2. Quantitative results demonstrating improvement in that particular problem
 3. Qualitative results demonstrating a virtue of software development

 We stress that for each problem there are two measures of progress.
 A pure numericist will appreciate decreased runtimes on relevant problems.
-A software engineer will appreciate various efficiencies in development.
+A software engineer will appreciate efficiencies in development.

 ### Contributions